 Dr. Jones studies the linkages between residence and health.
 He also explores racial variation in both residence and health as a unique contribution to science.
 Although he focuses on health and well-being across various stages of the life course, he relies on sociological theories to understand how place and race affect health and illness.
-As a methodologist and statistician, Dr. Jones utilizes population data collected at many levels to demonstrate variation in how space is related to health.
+As a methodologist and statistician, Dr. Jones utilizes population data collected at various levels to demonstrate variation in how space is related to health.

 To learn more about his research, check one of these websites:

 Socio-behavioral mechanisms of health inequities